 Lots of things can make you feel powerless, but few can match the gut-wrenching feeling you’ll experience while watching your dog run off into the distance, dragging the remnants of a broken leash behind her.

-Note that we’re not talking about leashes that are built to withstand your dog’s teeth; we’re talking about leashes that should resist your dog’s pulling and lunging.
+Note that we’re not talking about leashes that are built to hold up to an avid leash biter — we’ve talked about chew-proof leashes before.
+Today, we’re talking about leashes that should resist your dog’s pulling and lunging.

-See our quick picks below, or keep reading for full reviews and more details (also be sure to check out the chart following the product reviews, which will help you figure out the best leash for your situation)!
+See our quick picks below, or keep reading for full reviews and more details (also be sure to check out the chart following the product reviews, which will help you figure out the best pet leash for your situation).

 How Do Leashes Break?